Home/Blog/Health Conditions/Disorder & Deficiency/Vitamins B Complex Deficiency: Causes And Symptoms

 • Mouth sores

-Vitamin B12, known as cyanocobalamin, helps regulate the nervous system.
-It also helps in the formation of red blood cells and growth.
+Vitamin B12, known as cyanocobalamin, helps regulate the nervous system and aids in the formation and growth of red blood cells.
 A vitamin B12 deficiency can cause problems with the nervous and circulatory systems.

 • Weakness